Gary Griffith: Military career

-In 1988 Gary Griffith enlisted into the Regiment and was immediately Commissioned by His Excellency the President Noor Hassanali to the rank of Second Lieutenant.
-After undergoing an intensive one year recruiting training programme in Trinidad, he was then selected to attend the prestigious and world-renowned Royal Military Academy Sandhurst in Surrey, England, where he attended a one-year Platoon Commander's Course in England, Wales and Cyprus.
+In 1988, Gary Griffith enlisted into the Regiment and was immediately Commissioned by His Excellency the President Noor Hassanali to the rank of Second Lieutenant.
+After undergoing an intensive one year recruiting training programme in Trinidad, he was selected to attend the prestigious and world-renowned Royal Military Academy Sandhurst in Surrey, England, where he attended a one-year Platoon Commander's Course in England, Wales and Cyprus.
 After successfully completing the course, he was also awarded the Brunei Award.